Sweet Cucumber Relish

 METHOD

-Add the cucumber mixture, return to the heat and simmer, uncovered for 10 minutes.
-Do not over cook as the mixture needs to retain a crunchy texture. and the syrup needs to reduce to make a slightly thick consistency.
+Add the cucumber mixture, return to the heat and simmer, uncovered for approximately 5-8 minutes.
+Do not over cook as the mixture needs to retain a crunchy texture and the syrup needs to reduce to make a slightly thick consistency.
 Remove the bay leaves and allspice berries.

-3. Use a funnel to pour into dry sterilised screw cap sealable bottles, fill to approximately 2.5cm (1 inch) from the top of the bottle and seal
+3. Use a funnel to pour into hot dry sterilised screw cap sealable bottles, fill to approximately 2.5cm (1 inch) from the top of the bottle and seal.

 4. Label and store in a cool dark place in the kitchen or pantry.